USCbiostats/PM516/docs/practice-consults.md

 # Practice Consultations

+The following represent hypothetical scenarios in which an investigator seeks biostatistical consulting.
+The problem statement is given, as well as the answers to several questions the biostatistician could ask.
+The questions are examined through the lens of the PICOT framework.

 1. [Commercial Viewership](consults/consult1.md) - *First 5 LA wants to know the time at which 75% of people are still watching a commercial.* (Analysis)
 2. [Toys and the Times](consults/consult2.md) - *A PhD student wants to know if children play with different toys nowadays.* (Analysis)
 3. [Lunch at HSC](consults/consult3.md) - *An employee at the Soto Street Building wants to know where they can eat lunch within 60 minutes.* (Study Design)